 In Penang, you never have to venture too far for cheap food, cheap drinks, or cheap things to do.
 In fact, most of the ‘cheap’ activities on this list are actually free.
+Whether you’re a history lover yearning to explore centuries-old temples, an art enthusiast seeking inspiration from the diverse artistic expressions, or a curious traveler eager to engage with the local way of life, George Town has something special for you.

 Following its incorporation as a UNESCO Heritage Site in 2008, George Town has flourished with street art trails, boutique cafés and annual cultural festivals.
 But if you look beyond the crowds and fanfare, there are parts of George Town that are older, more ‘local,’ and non-consequential of the tourism-led economic boom in the 2010s.
 From old temples and traditional tradeshops, to weekend markets and reading events, we bring you 10 cheap and free activities that are both authentic and wallet-friendly.